kelseymh/G4CMP/README.md

 *NOTE*:  If you want debugging symbols included with the G4CMP library, you need to include the `-DCMAKE_BUILD_TYPE=Debug` option.

+*NOTE*:  If your source directory was not cloned from GitHub (specifically, if it does not contain `.git/`) you may need to specify a version string for identify the G4CMP version at runtime.
+Use the `-DG4CMP_VERSION=X.Y.Z` option for this purpose.
+If `.git/` is available, the option will be ignored.

 If you want to build an example application,